-One hears, from time to time, preachers claim that nine of the Ten Commandments are repeated in the New Testament, and that the only commandment that is not repeated, is the Sabbath.
-From that they most often conclude that the seventh day is not applicable to the church.
+One hears, from time to time, preachers claim that nine of the Ten Commandments are repeated in the New Testament and that the only commandment that is not repeated, is the Sabbath.
+From that, they most often conclude that the seventh day is not applicable to the church.
 This argument seems to be based on the view, since Christ lived under the Old Covenant, that the gospels effectively are part of the Old Testament, which would make Paul the primary author and teacher of the New Covenant.

 However, although Christ lived under the Old Covenant, His teachings are the foundation of the New Covenant.
-After His death the church continued to exist for a few year as part of Judaism, consisting of Jews only.
-After a number of years God guided the church to take the gospel to the Gentiles as well.
-This caused a controversy in the young church over the question whether believing Gentiles must become Jews through circumcision.
+After His death, the church continued to exist for a few years as part of Judaism, consisting of Jews only.
+After a number of years, God guided the church to take the gospel to the Gentiles as well.
+This caused a controversy in the young church over the question of whether believing Gentiles must become Jews through circumcision.
 This was the main controversy when Paul started to work, which was about ten years after Christ’s death, causing Paul to write the letter to the Galatians.
-In that letter Paul wrote that, through the supernatural working of the Holy Spirit, he was informed that Gentiles are saved without becoming Jews through circumcision.
+In that letter, Paul wrote that, through the supernatural working of the Holy Spirit, he was informed that Gentiles are saved without becoming Jews through circumcision.
 Paul’s main God-given task was to extract the church from Judaism, but Paul did not introduce a new system of ethics.
 As far as ethics (moral laws) are concerned, he followed Christ.
 Christ was therefore the primary teacher of the new covenant.

 Since the ethics of the New Covenant are based on what Christ taught, and since He taught more about the Sabbath than about all the other nine commandments put together, it is not true to say that the Sabbath commandment is not repeated in the New Testament.
-Jesus taught a different Sabbath, but His statements, such as that the Sabbath was made for man, and that to do good is allowed on the Sabbath, implies the continued relevance of the special seventh day.
+Jesus taught a different Sabbath, but His statements, such as that the Sabbath was made for man, and that to do good is allowed on the Sabbath, imply the continued relevance of the special seventh day.